Updated August 31, 2022

 How to upload a video to OneDrive

 1) Open your OneDrive account and click the Upload button atop.
 Then choose Files.
-Alternatively, you can right-click on the black space in your storage or use a drag-n-drop feature and achieve a similar effect.

 2) When you select the video you’d like to upload, you’ll see Uploading the file in the same place atop of the page.